 If All Else Fails

 If your bag is lost, stolen or damaged, be sure to file a complaint immediately.
+(See our tips for filing an effective complaint.)
 If you still can't get satisfaction, or feel the need to report the airline, contact the Department of Transportation's Aviation Consumer Protection Division.

 Finally, if you're wondering where lost bags go after they die, here's your answer: UnclaimedBaggage.com!